nasiRob/FetchRecipes/README.md

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered

 - **Future Plans**: Intend to implement a dynamic data cleanup mechanism to handle a larger cache size more efficiently.
 Further improvements in error handling and user feedback are also planned.
+- Logging could have created a protocol but decided against it..
+But essentially everyone logs errors and warnings differently but we would have wanted to set that up